biicode/docs/c++/examples/c++challenge.rst

 Create a new project
 ---------------------

-Open your console, move to your biicode workspace and create a new project named "challenge":
+Open your console and create a new project named "challenge":

 .. code-block:: bash

-	$ cd ../biicode_workspace
-	$ bii new challenge
+	$ bii init challenge
 	$ cd challenge

 Copy the code